khnfarha1987/Work-day-Scheduler-Moment.js/README.md

   * Save the event in local storage when the save button is clicked in that timeblock.
   * Persist events between refreshes of a page.

-# Description:
+# Description of this Project:
+   * User Story of this project-
+   * AS AN employee with a busy schedule
+   * I WANT to add important events to a daily planner
+   * SO THAT I can manage my time effectively

-Created a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+   Created a simple calendar application that allows a user to save events for each hour of the day.
+   Depends on time present, past and future.

    The goal was to create a scheduler for each hour of a 9-5 workday using local storage and time supported by moment.js.

-Depends on time present, past and future.
+   The user inputs calendar items into the text area, and clicking the save buttons sets the items into local storage.
+The added calendar items persist on the page after refresh.

+   This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Local storage was used to allow the input of the user to persist even when the browser has been opened and closed or refreshed.

 # Display the current day at the top of the calender when a user opens the planner.
 ![alt](./images/img-1.png)